 - Keyword search: It is also possible to do a keyword search for specific legislation or action from previous meetings.
 Note that the documents found in this search are not an official copy.
 For official, signed copies, contact Clerk of Council Diane Werbrich.

-Council meetings begin at 7 p.m. on the second and fourth Monday of each month in the Council Chamber of the Hilliard Municipal Building.
-Residents are welcome to speak before city council and simply need to sign in before the meeting.
+- Speaking before Council: To speak before City Council, residents and others are asked to sign in on a form provided by the Clerk of Council.
 All speakers must maintain civil conduct and only address topics they designated when signing in.
-Contact us with questions or for more information.
+Contact the Clerk of Council with questions or for more information.

 City Council Members

 Pete Marsh is originally from Bowling Green, Ohio.
 After receiving an undergraduate degree in accounting from the University of Notre Dame in 2003, Pete moved to Columbus to pursue a master’s degree in landscape architecture at The Ohio State University.

 Pete began his professional career as a landscape designer for Buck & Sons Landscape Service, a Hilliard-based landscaping company.
 After acquiring 13 years of experience, Pete founded Blue Oak Patio & Landscape in Hilliard in 2018.

 Before his appointment to City Council in early 2018, Pete was an original member of Hilliard’s Environmental Sustainability Commission (ESC).
 The ESC serves as an advisory body to City Council on sustainability matters, and for the last three years Pete served as ESC Chair.
 Pete was also a member of the Board of Directors of Destination Hilliard for two years before his appointment, serving the last year as treasurer of the organization.